 Ready?
 Let’s go!

-When thinking about the content to post on social media, you need to understand your social media goals: What do you want to reach?
+When coming up with content ideas to post on social media, you need to understand your social media goals: What do you want to reach?
 Depending on your business needs, you will choose different content types for social media accounts.

-So, first and foremost, let’s see what business needs your content may cover:
+So, first and foremost, let’s see what business needs your content ideas may cover:

 And here go the list of social media content types to cover each of these needs.
 Choose yours, and feel free to include them in your social media content plan.